• Skip to main content

 • Remove from the oven and cool on a wire rack for 30 minutes.

-• Remove the cobbler bars from the semi-cooled pan by gently lifting, using the aluminum foil excess on the opposite sides of the pan.
+• Remove the cobbler bars from the semi-cooled pan by gently lifting, using the excess parchment paper to easily remove the bars from the pan.

 • Place the semi-cooled bars on a flat surface and allow to cool completely.